mindcraft-ce/mindcraft-ce/README.md

 If you use Ollama, to install the models used by default (generation and embedding), execute the following terminal command:
 `ollama pull llama3.1 && ollama pull nomic-embed-text`

+To use Azure, you can reuse the `OPENAI_API_KEY` environment variable.
+You can get the key from the Azure portal.
+See [azure.json](profiles/azure.json) for an example.

 ### Online Servers
 To connect to online servers your bot will need an official Microsoft/Minecraft account.
 You can use your own personal one, but will need another account if you want to connect too and play with it.
 To connect, change these lines in `settings.js`:
 ```javascript